 The course code is unique for every course, and it helps the students to identify which department/School/Institute offers the course.
-Some courses (NCC, NSS, Yoga, etc.,) are offered by University level wings/ organisations.
+Some of the courses viz., NCC, NSS, Yoga, etc. are offered by University level Directorates.

-The course code scheme consists of four(4) alphabets and four(4) digits.
-The first four(4) alphabets represent Department/Institute which offers the course.
+The course code scheme consists of four (4) alphabets and four (4) digits.
+The first four (4) alphabets represent the Department/School/Directorate which offers the course.
 The first digit represents the "Level of course" followed by the last three digits representing the "Course Number".
-The following example illustrates the course code scheme.